Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Presidency:

 After the war, Washington returned to Virginia, where he became a vocal advocate for a strong central government.
-He played a key role in drafting the Constitution of the United States and was unanimously elected as the first president in 1789.
+He played a key role in drafting the United States Constitution and was unanimously elected as the first President in 1789.

 As president, Washington faced several challenges, including establishing a new government, building a national economy, and maintaining neutrality in foreign affairs.
 He also dealt with numerous domestic issues, such as the Whiskey Rebellion and the debate over slavery.